A cash advance provides you with fast cash, but is it worth the high price?

 - A cash advance is based on a credit card or future paycheck, not your credit score.

-- Cash advances provide fast, short-term financing at a high interest rate.
+- They provide fast, short-term financing at a high interest rate.

-- Cash advances are very expensive and can be dangerous if used recklessly.
+- They are very expensive and can be dangerous if used recklessly.

-- A cash advance should be your last resort as a financing option.
+- They should be your last resort as a financing option.